-Last Updated on November 17, 2020 by Oddmund Groette
+Last Updated on August 26, 2021 by Oddmund Groette

 Otherwise, it could cost you dearly.
 You must know your weaknesses and strengths.
 This may sound obvious but after trading for many years I know this all too well.

 Introversion vs. extroversion

-If you want to succeed at day trading I think it is quite important to know if you tend to be extrovert or introvert.
+If you want to succeed at day trading I think it is quite important to know if you tend to be an extrovert or introvert.
 Of course, people are not total extroverts or introverts.
 They score somewhere along the continuum.

-At the other end of the scale, we have introverts who are meticulous, anxious, interested in details and eager to get things right.
+At the other end of the scale, we have introverts who are meticulous, anxious, interested in details, and eager to get things right.
 They are not very social, they like working alone.
 Quite many are nervous about making mistakes.
 When they get things wrong, they tend to blame themselves and they generally want to make sure it will not happen again.
 This attention to detail is obviously useful in analyzing data.
 However, introverts often have a personality style that finds it hard to trade, especially the execution part.
 Why?
 Because they are risk-averse.

 Unfortunately, that is an unrealistic dream and one has to adapt to trading based on who you are here and now.
 If you know in which category you belong it can help you in trading.
 Then it is easier to find out what kind of strategies you can trade and what kind of leverage.

 I am not particularly social, dislike small talk, find it exhausting to be around people absolutely all day long (except wife and kid), feel a relief I have no customers to talk to and have very few meetings, soft-spoken, interested in details, meticulous, risk-averse, tend to be more pessimistic than optimistic and like working on my own projects.
 I like quiet time and reflection.
 No commuting as well.

 Yes, I can work well with other people, I have done that in the past, but I simply enjoy working on my own much better.
-Being a daytrader suits me just perfect (except for one thing – execution).
+Being a daytrader suits me just perfectly (except for one thing – execution).